-Previous tenants may have scarred the walls or stained the carpets– hopefully your landlord is handling those things before you move in.
+Previous tenants may have scarred the walls or stained the carpets– hopefully, your landlord is handling those things before you move in.
 If not, be sure that you document the damages so that you are not held liable for them later.
-Check for functionality of electrical outlets, plumbing fixtures and heating and air conditioning systems, and be sure that the lease agreement reflects any issues.
+Check for the functionality of electrical outlets, plumbing fixtures and heating and air conditioning systems, and be sure that the lease agreement reflects any issues.

 Can I change things, and will you pay for them?

 Purple walls, functional but ugly faucets?
 You might want to discuss making improvements or changes before you sign the lease.
 Pointedly ask how they feel about you making some minor renovations, and if they would be willing to pay for those.
 Some landlords might welcome the offer, while others are apprehensive.
 Either way, it’s best to know, and get it documented.